Keep the air in your car clean: How to change cabin air filter

-Road debris, leaves, dust and pollen all clog cabin air filters.
+Road debris, leaves, dust and pollen all clog a car cabin air filter.

 Unscrew the glove box hinges.
 Then press in on both sides of the glove box to tilt it down and pull it free to access the filter tray.